-60 Directive 2013/34/EU of the European Parliament and of the Council of 26 June 2013 on the annual financial statements, consolidated financial statements and related reports of certain types of undertakings, amending Directive 2006/43/EC of the European Parliament and of the Council and repealing Council Directives 788/660/EEC (hereinafter "Directive 2013/34/EU").
+65 See e.g., Article 2(5) of Directive 2013/34/EU of the European Parliament and of the Council of 26 June 2013 on the annual financial statements, consolidated financial statements and related reports of certain types of undertakings, amending Directive 2006/43/EC of the European Parliament and of the Council and repealing Council Directives 78/660/EEC and 83/349/EEC (hereinafter "Directive 2013/34/EU"), which is applicable to companies with limited liability, or similar applicable legislation and Article 5(1) of Council Regulation (EC) No. 139/2004 on the control of concentrations between undertakings (hereinafter "EC Merger Regulation").